juxor/afaq/markdown/secI5.md

 details).
 Gaston Leval summarised the experience:

-> _"There was, in the organisation set in motion by the Spanish Revolution and by the libertarian movement, which was its mainspring, a structuring from the bottom to the top, which corresponds to a real federation and true democracy .
+> _"There was, in the organisation set in motion by the Spanish Revolution and
+> by the libertarian movement, which was its mainspring, a structuring from
+> the bottom to the top, which corresponds to a real federation and true
-. . the controlling and co-ordinating **Comités** [Committees], clearly indispensable, do not go outside the organisation that has chosen them, **they remain in their midst**, always controllable by and accessible to the members.
+> democracy . . . the controlling and co-ordinating **Comités** [Committees],
+> clearly indispensable, do not go outside the organisation that has chosen
+> them, **they remain in their midst** , always controllable by and accessible
-If any individuals contradict by their actions their mandates, it is possible to call them to order, to reprimand them, to replace them.
-It is only by and in such a system that the 'majority lays down the law.'_
+> to the members.
+If any individuals contradict by their actions their
+> mandates, it is possible to call them to order, to reprimand them, to
+> replace them.
+It is only by and in such a system that the 'majority lays
+> down the law.'_

-> _"The syndical assemblies were the expression and the practice of libertarian democracy, a democracy having nothing in common with the democracy of Athens where the citizens discussed and disputed for days on end on the Agora; where factions, clan rivalries, ambitions, personalities conflicted, where, in view of the social inequalities precious time was lost in interminable wrangles . . ._
+> _"The syndical assemblies were the expression and the practice of
+> libertarian democracy, a democracy having nothing in common with the
+> democracy of Athens where the citizens discussed and disputed for days on
+> end on the Agora; where factions, clan rivalries, ambitions, personalities
+> conflicted, where, in view of the social inequalities precious time was lost
+> in interminable wrangles . . ._

 > _"Normally those periodic meetings would not last more than a few hours.
-They dealt with concrete, precise subjects concretely and precisely.
-And all who had something to say could express themselves.
-The Comite presented the new problems that had arisen since the previous assembly, the results obtained by the application of such and such a resolution . . . relations with other syndicates, production returns from the various workshops or factories.
+> They dealt with concrete, precise subjects concretely and precisely.
+And all
+> who had something to say could express themselves.
+The Comite presented the
+> new problems that had arisen since the previous assembly, the results
+> obtained by the application of such and such a resolution . . . relations
+> with other syndicates, production returns from the various workshops or
+> factories.
 All this was the subject of reports and discussion.
+Then the
-Then the assembly would nominate the commissions, the members of these commissions discussed between themselves what solutions to adopt, if there was disagreement, a majority report and a minority report would be prepared._
+> assembly would nominate the commissions, the members of these commissions
+> discussed between themselves what solutions to adopt, if there was
+> disagreement, a majority report and a minority report would be prepared._

-> _"This took place in **all** the syndicates **throughout Spain**, in **all** trades and **all** industries, in assemblies which, in Barcelona, from the very beginnings of our movement brought together hundreds or thousands of workers depending on the strength of the organisations.
-So much so that the awareness of the duties, responsibilities of each spread all the time to a determining and decisive degree . . . _
+> _"This took place in **all** the syndicates **throughout Spain** , in
+> **all** trades and **all** industries, in assemblies which, in Barcelona,
+> from the very beginnings of our movement brought together hundreds or
+> thousands of workers depending on the strength of the organisations.
+So much
+> so that the awareness of the duties, responsibilities of each spread all the
+> time to a determining and decisive degree . . . _

 > _"The practice of this democracy also extended to the agricultural regions .
-. . the decision to nominate a local management **Comité** for the villages was taken by general meetings of the inhabitants of villages, how the delegates in the different essential tasks which demanded an indispensable co- ordination of activities were proposed and elected by the whole assembled population.
-But it is worth adding and underlining that in all the collectivised villages and all the partially collectivised villages, in the 400 Collectives in Aragon, in the 900 in the Levante region, in the 300 in the Castilian region, to mention only the large groupings . . . the population was called together weekly, fortnightly or monthly and kept fully informed of everything concerning the commonweal. _

-> _"This writer was present at a number of these assemblies in Aragon, where the reports on the various questions making up the agenda allowed the inhabitants to know, to so understand, and to feel so mentally integrated in society, to so participate in the management of public affairs, in the responsibilities, that the recriminations, the tensions which always occur when the power of decision is entrusted to a few individuals, be they democratically elected without the possibility of objecting, did not happen there.
-The assemblies were public, the objections, the proposals publicly discussed, everybody being free, as in the syndical assemblies, to participate in the discussions, to criticise, propose, etc. Democracy extended to the whole of social life."_ [**Collectives in the Spanish Revolution**, pp. 204-7]
+> . . the decision to nominate a local management **Comité** for the villages
+> was taken by general meetings of the inhabitants of villages, how the
+> delegates in the different essential tasks which demanded an indispensable
+> co-ordination of activities were proposed and elected by the whole assembled
+> population.
+But it is worth adding and underlining that in all the
+> collectivised villages and all the partially collectivised villages, in the
+> 400 Collectives in Aragon, in the 900 in the Levante region, in the 300 in
+> the Castilian region, to mention only the large groupings . . . the
+> population was called together weekly, fortnightly or monthly and kept fully
+> informed of everything concerning the commonweal. _

+> _"This writer was present at a number of these assemblies in Aragon, where
+> the reports on the various questions making up the agenda allowed the
+> inhabitants to know, to so understand, and to feel so mentally integrated in
+> society, to so participate in the management of public affairs, in the
+> responsibilities, that the recriminations, the tensions which always occur
+> when the power of decision is entrusted to a few individuals, be they
+> democratically elected without the possibility of objecting, did not happen
+> there.
+The assemblies were public, the objections, the proposals publicly
+> discussed, everybody being free, as in the syndical assemblies, to
+> participate in the discussions, to criticise, propose, etc. Democracy
+> extended to the whole of social life."_ [ **Collectives in the Spanish
+> Revolution** , pp. 204-7]

 These collectives organised federations embracing thousands of communes and workplaces, whole branches of industry, hundreds of thousands of people and